CypheronLabs/Cypheron-core/docs/README.md

 With the advent of quantum computers, traditional cryptographic algorithms (RSA, ECDSA, ECDH) become vulnerable to attack.
 Post-quantum cryptography provides algorithms that remain secure even against quantum adversaries.

-PQ-Core implements NIST-standardized algorithms that are:
+Cypheron-Core implements NIST-standardized algorithms that are:
 - **Quantum-resistant**: Secure against both classical and quantum attacks
 - **Standardized**: Based on NIST Post-Quantum Cryptography standards
 - **Battle-tested**: Extensively analyzed by the cryptographic community